 This is actually the main reason why I originally stopped wearing my CGM and why I still take breaks on occasion.

 This may not apply to everyone, but I have a tendency to rely on the readings and recommendations a bit too heavily.
 For example, if the reading said that my glucose was dropping quickly, I would trust it fully over how I actually feel.
 I think that’s a big no-no when it comes to diabetes management.
+In this scenario, it would be prudent to confirm the CGM information with a finger-stick check.

 I have gotten a lot better at using the CGM as a data point and not necessarily as the complete truth, which has made it a far better partner in management.